1. "In the Name of Allah, the All-Beneficent, the All-Merciful,"

 6. "Guide us to the Straight Path,"

-7. "The Path of those You have blessed—not of those You are displeased with, nor of those who are astray”.
+7. "The Path of those You have blessed—not of those who incur wrath, nor of those who are astray”.

 PREFATORY REMARKS